-reporting approach to meeting the DATA Act requirements.
-On December 4, 2020, the DATA Act Working Group updated the Guide to align with the additional reporting requirements established in OMB M-20-21.
-Specifically, for agencies that received supplemental funds in response to the COVID-19 pandemic, the CIGIE Guide requires the Inspector General to review a nonstatistical sample of COVID-19 outlay records.15
+the DATA Act Working Group updated the CIGIE guide to align with additional CARES Act reporting requirements established in OMB M-20-21.
+Specifically, for agencies that received supplemental funds in response to the COVID-19 pandemic, the CIGIE guide requires the Inspector General to review a nonstatistical sample of COVID-19 outlay records.

-The CIGIE Guide defines accuracy, completeness, and timeliness of data elements as follows.
+The CIGIE guide defines accuracy, completeness, and timeliness of data elements as follows.